hzy102332/CPS4951_Music-recommendation-system/README.md

 # Module Description

+### AppUI
+This is our mobile app user interface.

-### BPM_WITH_BLE.txt
+### T-Wirstband-PROJECT
-This file is a built-in program of the wristband written in C language.
-It measures the user's heart rate through the heartbeat module, and then communicates with the mobile phone through the Bluetooth module.
+This folder contains the programs installed in the **hardware** (wristband).
+It contains the module code to obtain the user's heartbeat data and the code to communicate with the phone app through Bluetooth.

+### bluetooth—demo
+This folder is written in HTML code for bluetooth data communication between mobile phone and wristband.
+We used **HbuilderX** to package the folder directly to the phone.

 ### wangyi.py
 This is a file based on the music labels selected by users and then crawls NetEase Cloud music
-###